DK Havenergi

 Even very small companies with five to nine employees are focusing on IT security.
 In a survey by Statistics Denmark, 92 percent responded that they have implemented at least one measure to increase IT security.
 (Archive photo). - Photo: Mads Claus Rasmussen/Ritzau Scanpix

-Nine out of ten small businesses have measures to increase IT security
+Nine out of ten small businesses have taken steps to improve IT security

-More cyber attacks are helping to increase small companies' focus on IT security, believes the industry director from DI.
+More cyber attacks are helping to increase small businesses' focus on IT security, believes industry director from DI.

 16. AUG 2024 13.30